akishindev/Publications/logging/logging-in-android.md

 ```

 Here we have it!
 With a single class and a couple of extension functions we set up a logging system that works in a milti-module project, has a concise syntax, is easy to configure and customize, and that we have total control over.

+## Extra profit

+In addition, there is maybe an unexpected, but nevertheless a rather pleasant advantage in our approach.

+Some libraries use [java.util.logging.Logger](https://developer.android.com/reference/java/util/logging/Logger) for logging (e.g. [Socket.IO Client Library for Java](https://github.com/socketio/socket.io-client-java)).
+And our setup allows us to view and control logs from these libraries with no extra work!
+Moreover, these logs might not be loggable by the default Android handler - for example, Socket.IO library logs messages with level [Level.FINE](https://developer.android.com/reference/java/util/logging/Level#FINE), which are ignored by default.
+But with our own implementation, we can see the logs just fine.

+This also means that we can use [Logger](https://developer.android.com/reference/java/util/logging/Logger) in our own libraries that we want to reuse across different projects.
+This way we can integrate logs from these libraries into an existing logging system of each concrete project.

+## Conclusion

+There are different options we have when it comes to logging in Android.
+In this post we looked at one approach you can take to easily set up logging in a multi-module project.

+Author: Dmitry Akishin akishindev@gmail.com at Finch, 2020